tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 No. Currently, it supports only local music.
 You can download an online music file and then call `playBGM()` to play it back.

 [](id:que54)
-### Can I set the local capturing volume or the playback volume of each remote user in TRTC?
+### Can I set the local audio capturing volume or the playback volume of each remote user?
 Yes.
-You can call the `setAudioCaptureVolume()` API to set the capturing volume and the `setRemoteAudioVolume()` API to set the playback volume of a remote user.
+You can call `setAudioCaptureVolume()` to set the audio capturing volume of the SDK and `setRemoteAudioVolume()` to set the playback volume of a remote user.

 [](id:que55)
 ### What are the differences between `stopLocalPreview` and `muteLocalVideo`?